Catch Chris Minogue on Kinderling Helpline every Monday at 12pm.

 Listen to Chris Minogue on Kinderling Conversation:

-Why breaking baby’s routine is OK every now and then
+Breaking baby’s routine is OK, now and then

 Mothercraft nurse Chris Minogue told Kinderling Helpline while it’s fabulous that Sarah has put so much work into Alex’s day sleeping success, a one-off break from routine won’t hurt his overall sleep routine.